mileweb/docs-content-cdn/docs/portal/secrets/overview.md

 # Overview of Secrets

-A secret usually is a password that you intend to share.
-For example, a secret might be the secret key that is used to access your origin on AWS or an HMAC key that is used to authenticate client requests.
+Typically, a secret is a password that you share with CDNetworks in order for the CDN configuration to work.

 ## Secrets Page

 Secrets are managed from the Secrets page.
-To display this page, click **Edge Configurations** in the left pane, and then select **Secret**.
+To display this page, click **Edge Configurations** in the left pane, and then select **Secrets**.

 The following figure shows the key elements on the page, and the table following the figure describes them.